Sacroiliac joint syndrome treatment. Arthrosis of the sacroiliac joints symptoms. Adhesions due to inflammation of the internal genital organs

 Self-examination

-You can use a simple procedure to examine the condition of your spine and determine the presence of a problem in the sacro-lumbar and sacroiliac joints.
+You can examine the condition of your spine and determine if there is a problem in the sacrolumbar and sacroiliac joints using a simple procedure.

 Do the following:

-• Squeeze the pelvis laterally.
-If the root of the disease is located precisely in the sacral region, then with strong compression, no changes are felt, and if in the lumbar, then the pain will intensify;
+• Squeeze your pelvis from the sides.
+If the root of the disease is located precisely in the sacral region, then with strong compression no changes are felt, but if in the lumbar region, then the pain will intensify;

 • Raise your extended leg from a supine position.
-If this movement hurts you, then you have no problems in the sacroiliac joint, you need to pay attention to the spine;
+If this movement causes you pain, then you do not have problems in the sacroiliac joint, you need to pay attention to the spine;

-• Check whether it is more comfortable for you to lie on your side or back.
-With diseases of the sacroiliac joints, lying on the side is uncomfortable and even painful;
+• Check which way is most comfortable for you: on your side or on your back.
+With diseases of the sacroiliac joints, lying on your side is uncomfortable and even painful;

-• In the prone position, lift the thigh, from the side of which there is pain, if the pain intensifies, then you definitely have a disease of the sacrum, not the spine.
+• While lying on your stomach, raise the thigh on the side of which the pain is coming from; if the pain intensifies, then you definitely have a disease of the sacrum, not the spine.

 Diagnostics

 First of all, you need to do a blood test.
-With inflammation of the sacroiliac joints, an increase in the level of ESR is found.
+With inflammation of the sacroiliac joints, an increase in ESR levels will be detected.
 X-rays will show the condition of the bones and cartilage.

-If this is not enough, the doctor will prescribe additional studies using computed tomography and send them to an appointment with a gynecologist and oncologist if it is necessary to exclude female and oncological diseases.
-After examination, the doctor will prescribe treatment.
+If this is not enough, the doctor will prescribe additional studies using computed tomography and send you to an appointment with a gynecologist and oncologist if it is necessary to exclude female and oncological diseases.
+After the examination, the doctor will prescribe treatment.

 Causes of the disease